ssbajracharya/AWS-SAA-C02-Course/README.md

 Passing secrets into an EC2 instance is bad practice because anyone who has access to the meta-data has access to the secrets.

+The SSM Parameter store is a service which is part of Systems Manager which allows the storage and retrieval of parameters - string, stringlist or secure string.

 Parameter store allows for storage of **configuration** and **secrets**

 - Strings